 Yesterday, Ethereum platform turned 3 years old.
 At the moment, the total number of Ethereum developers is estimated at 250,000 persons.
 This disproportionately large number is reinforced by 14 thousand repositories and 220 thousand commits in the projects, using Ethereum on GitHub, and 1 million downloads of Metamask (extension for DApps).

 These data show how much the Ethereum community has grown, and how natural it is that 94 out of top-100 blockchain projects use Ethereum.
 The exact number of developers using Ethereum is not as important as the amount of work done by these developers, creating smart contracts and DApps.
-At the end of 2017, there were 900 decentralised applications, and today their number has reached 1,500 and can reach 2,000 by the end of 2018.
+At the end of 2017, there were 900 decentralized applications, and today their number has reached 1,500 and can reach 2,000 by the end of 2018.

-A few successful decentralised applications have already been launched: CryptoKitties, Ethermon, Gods Unchained TCG, HyperDragons and DCup.
+A few successful decentralized applications have already been launched: CryptoKitties, Ethermon, Gods Unchained TCG, HyperDragons and DCup.
 Most of these apps will disappear over time.
 It won’t matter if there are at least one or two apps that can come to success and change the entire industry, as Uber once did for the taxi industry, and Ways – for navigation systems.

 Some interesting ideas come from other platforms.
-The fact that decentralised applications are open-source means that any brilliant idea that doesn’t emerge in Ethereum, will be finally recreated on Ethereum by another talented developer.
+The fact that decentralized applications are open-source means that any brilliant idea that doesn’t emerge in Ethereum, will be finally recreated on Ethereum by another talented developer.
 For that to occur, a simple analysis of the application market is enough – an essential advantage of any platform is human capital.

 The number of developers also doesn’t solve all the issues.
 Financial incentives – that’s what matters.
 Android has many free applications, but on this platform, things are worse with the paid applications (such as games).
 Historically, the development of iOS apps brought the creators more money than the production for Android.
 In 2016, app developers were paid $50 billion.
 The tendency to release applications primarily for iOS has always been there, but now the share of developers aimed at the Android platform is increasing.